Isaac-bankier/recognition/README.md

-# recognition
+# Recognition
-Text and image recognition based on a raspberry Pi aimed in an education environment.
+Text and image recognition based on a Raspberry Pi aimed in an education environment.